City Council Approves Pay Raises for Durham Police, Firefighters

 “Durham will be where I believe it belongs, right at the top of the list of our peer cities in terms of compensating our first responders,” said Mayor Pro Tem Mark-Anthony Middleton.

-Police recruits will receive a 10.6% raise, increasing their annual pay from $38,511 to $42,593.
-Firefighter recruits will receive a 14.3% raise, from $35,592 to $40,682 annually.
+Police recruits will receive a 10.6 percent raise, increasing their annual pay from $38,511 to $42,593.
+Firefighter recruits will receive a 14.3 percent raise, from $35,592 to $40,682 annually.
 Employees of higher ranks will receive proportionately equal increases in pay.
 The raises will cost the city a total of just over $4 million for the remainder of the fiscal year.

 Many Durham community activists have advocated for reforming or defunding the police, and reform efforts are underway, including the city’s new Community Safety Department.
 However, advocates for police reform did not comment during Tuesday’s meeting.